Tablet-K

 Tablet-K is a kosher certification agency that was under the leadership of Rabbi Rafael Saffra until his death in 2009.

 Supervision and certification

+Tablet-K certifies as kosher cheese products that are gevinat akum, cheese made without supervision by mashgichim.
+Many Orthodox Jews will not eat cheese that is gevinat akum, but the Rabbinical Assembly of Conservative Judaism allows for it as long as the cheese is made with non-animal rennet.

 Tablet-K products are commonly available at Costco, often for dairy and fish products.
 Many cheeses produced by Cabot Creamery have a Tablet-K hechsher.
 In 2006, Cabot Creamery expanded its line of kosher products, with some cheeses receiving a Tablet-K certification.

-The Tablet-K hechsher is generally not regarded as reliable by Orthodox Jews, with cheeses and meats considered especially problematic.
-Many Conservative congregations also do not regard Tablet-K as reliable.